bhearsum/relengdocs/procedures/release-duty/desktop/staging-release.rst

 -  make sure you're up to date with the tip of the repo
 -  ``mach try release --version <future-version.0> --migration beta-to-release --tasks release-sim``

+If you're making changes to scriptworkers, and have pushed them to the dev instances, you can use ``--worker-suffix`` have them used instead of the production ones.
+For example, to use the dev balrogscript
+workers: ``--worker-suffix balrog=-dev``.

 These will create try pushes that look-alike the repos once they are merged.
 Once the decision tasks of the newly created CI graphs are green, staging releases can be created off of them via the